dankamongmen/scblockchain/README.md

 ledger cannot be validated, `catena` will refuse to start.
 An empty file can be provided, resulting in complete download of the ledger from a peer.

-`catena` should be started with the `-u pubkey` and `-v privkey` options when it will be signing transactions.
-See the "Key operations" section for material regarding creation of local ("Consortium") keys.
-The provided public key must match either a built-in or an on-ledger key.
+`catena` should be started with the `-u pubkey,txspec` option when it will be signing transactions.
+See the "Key operations" section for material regarding creation of keys suitable for use with Catena.

 When started without the `-d` option, the catena agent will remain in the foreground, providing a readline-driven text UI.
 This can be used to examine